mydhiliknair/ISEB1-Even-Sem-2020/Assignment_MLP/Plagiarism Reports_MLP/Interpreting Plag Reports.md

     <li>It is used here to explain the interpretation.</li>
     <li> This means that "Student A" has 50% or more similarity index with "Student B", "Student C" etc</li>
     <li>It DOESNOT indicate "who has copied from whom"</i>
+    <li>Download your individual excel report from the folder "PlagiarismReports"</li>
     <li><b><u>PLEASE NOTE:</u></b> For this assignment WE WILL NOT Cut the <b>2marks</b> for plagiarism</li>
     <li>We will give you folks the benifit of doubt and being subjected to a plagiarism checker</li>
   </ol>